redis/redis-doc/topics/encryption.md

 When connecting to master servers, Sentinel will use the `tls-replication` directive to determine if a TLS or non-TLS connection is required.

+In addition, the very same `tls-replication` directive will determine whether Sentinel's port, that accepts connections from other Sentinels, will support TLS as well.
+That is, Sentinel will be configured with `tls-port` if and only if `tls-replication` is enabled.

 Additional Configuration
 ---